[ legal ]

 MixReflect is also subject to the Australian Privacy Act 1988 and the Australian Privacy Principles (APPs).
 Users in Australia have the right to access, correct, and complain about the handling of their personal information.

-We retain your account data, track submissions, reviews, and listening behaviour data for as long as your account is active.
+We retain your account data, track submissions, reports, reactions, and listening behaviour data for as long as your account is active.
 If you delete your account, we will remove your personal data within 30 days, except where we are required to retain it for legal, financial, or fraud-prevention purposes (e.g. payment records required by tax law).
 Uploaded audio files and artwork are deleted when the associated track is removed.
 Anonymised and aggregated analytics data may be retained indefinitely.

 We use industry-standard measures to protect your data, including HTTPS encryption in transit, hashed passwords, secure session tokens, and access-controlled cloud storage with signed URLs for audio uploads.
 However, no system is perfectly secure and we cannot guarantee absolute security.